-Use our eForm to report dog or other animal waste that needs clearing up.
+Use our eForm to report dog or other animal waste that needs clearing up, including:

-- to report a nuisance caused by animal waste in a public place
+- a nuisance caused by other animal waste in a public place

-- to report an accumulation of animal waste in a garden or yard
+- an accumulation of animal waste in a garden or yard

 We cannot deal with reports of animal waste on grassed areas or on private land, other than in some extreme circumstances.

 Not cleaning up after your dog is an offence.
-You must clean up after your dog on most:
+You must clean up after your dog on: